 Limitations Improvements/ Extensions These variables were controlled in the simulation: CO 2 level, temperature and gas flow.
 However, these variables are difficult to control in a real world application.
 Model simulations that are more representative of the conditions the plant would experience.
-The CO 2 levels could be varied, for example, instead of keeping it constant.
-Ev Requires clarification.
+The CO2 levels could be varied, for example, instead of keeping it constant.
 Mineral composition of the soil was not taken into consideration.
 This may affect the rate of growth.
 Determine the mineral composition from a sample of Bahamian soil.
 Find an online simulation that allows you to mimic this or conduct a practical lab.
-Requires clarification.
 This lab was not able to test the thickness of the colored plastic.
 The light filter represented the color of the plastic, but the thickness was not tested in this online simulation.
 Complete a practical lab that looks at the effect (if any) of thickness of plastic filters on photosynthetic rates.
 The simulation only had generic capabilities.
 There was a limited selection of plants to choose from and specific tomato species were not available to be chosen from.
 Design a simulation lab that will take into consideration all of the biotic and abiotic factors specific to The Bahamas.
-Ev Suggested improvement is too vague.